rajsiddarth/DeepLearning_Autoencoders/README.md

 - CreditCard: Does the customer use a credit card issued by the respective bank?,

 - Personal Loan : Did the customer default on the loan or not ?
+## H20

+  H2O is an open source, in-memory, distributed, fast, and scalable machine learning and predictive analytics platform that allows you to build machine learning models on big data and provides easy productionalization of those models in an enterprise environment. https://www.h2o.ai/ I used the availability of h2O in python.

 ## Project 1
 ### Objective